 The Radio Times Christmas double issue is a great British tradition, one of Britain's best selling magazines.
-Every year since 2008, when art director Paul Smith first commissioned it, each issue has featured my Big Picture Quiz a complex graphic composite of cgi illustration, retouching, photographs and 3D elements.
+Every year since 2008, when art director Paul Smith first commissioned it, each issue has featured my Big Picture Quiz, a complex graphic composite of photo realistic illustration, retouching, photographs, AI, & 3D renders.

-The most important part of the illustration and compositing process, selecting the background, starts in late September.
+The most important part of the illustration and compositing process is selecting the background, usually starting in late September.
 The image has to fulfil many requirements: it has to have:

-Some years I make it snow, using cgi illustration, as in this earlier quiz based on a photo of Shambles in York taken by Martin Williams.
+Some years add snow using various retouching and illustration techniques, as in this earlier quiz based on a photo of Shambles in York taken by Martin Williams.

-Occasionally I photograph the background myself, but I usually spend many, many hours searching through various picture libraries.
-You need to take a lot of breaks: after a few hours your eyes begin to glaze over.
+Occasionally I photograph the background myself, but usually I spend many, many hours searching through various picture libraries.

 One programme is always there - the most popular show on UK television, Strictly Come Dancing.
 This is the most important clue as it determines the composition of the Quiz and the images are always colourful and exciting.
 The Quiz is finished before the Strictly final, so we have to guess who makes it through.
 This is usually the first image that I work with as it dictates the overall layout of the quiz.